relu/contact-form-7-datepicker/readme.txt

 === Plugin Name ===
 Contributors: shockware
 Donate link:
-Tags: wordpress, datepicker, calendar, contact form 7, forms Requires at least: WordPress 2.9
+Tags: wordpress, datepicker, calendar, contact form 7, forms, jqueryui Requires at least: WordPress 2.9
-Tested up to: WordPress 3.2.1
+Tested up to: WordPress 3.4.2
-Stable tag: 0.7.2
+Stable tag: 2.0a

-Datepicker for Contact Form 7 Wordpress Plugin based on jsDatePick script.
+Easily add a date field using jQuery UI's datepicker to your CF7 forms.
+This plugin depends on Contact Form 7.

 == Description ==

-Easily add a date field with jQuery UI's datepicker to your CF7 forms.
+Enables adding a date field for Contact Form 7 Wordpress Plugin using jQuery UI's datepicker.

 == Installation ==